-3.2.2.
-Soil data
+2.2.2 Soil data

 The description of the soil profiles contains information about physical and chemical properties of each soil horizon including the organic layer.
-Unfortunately the soil data are very heterogeneous for the sites and considerable amounts of data are missing.
-In order not to lose the data that is available for only a subset of sites, we did not harmonize the individual variables but for each site provide the soil data in a consistent format.
-Despite these limitations, for most sites important soil https://doi.org/10.5194/essd-2019-220 Preprint.
-Discussion started: 29 November 2019 data such as the depth of horizons, soil texture, bulk density, field capacity, wilting point, carbon and nitrogen content and pH of the soil solution are available (cf. SOM Table 2).
+Unfortunately the soil data are very heterogeneous for the sites, and considerable amounts of data are missing.
+In order not to lose the data that are available for only a subset of sites, we did not harmonize the individual variables, but for each site we provide the soil data in a consistent format.
+Despite these limitations, for most sites important soil data such as the depth of horizons, soil texture, bulk density, field capacity, wilting point, carbon and nitrogen content, and pH of the soil solution are available (see Table S2).